EdwardBerman/shopt/README.md

 NNparams
 - epochs
   - Set the Maximum Number of training epochs should the model never reach the minimum gradient of the loss function.
-Set to 100 by default
+Set to `1000` by default
 - minGradientPixel
   - A stopping gradient of the loss function for a pixel grid fit.
-Set to 1e-6 by default 12 AnalyticFitParams:
+Set to `1e-6` by default

- 13   minGradientAnalyticModel: 1e-6
- 14   minGradientAnalyticLearned: 1e-6
- 15   analyticFitStampSize: 64
- 16
- 17 dataProcessing:
- 18   SnRPercentile: 0.33
- 19   sUpperBound: 1
- 20   sLowerBound: 0.075
- 21
- 22 # Nested structure
- 23 plots:
- 24   unicodePlots: true
- 25   normalPlots:
+AnalyticFitParams:
+- minGradientAnalyticModel
+  - A stopping gradient of the loss function for an analytic profile fit for input star vignets from a catalog.
+Set to `1e-6` by default
+- minGradientAnalyticLearned
+  - A stopping gradient of the loss function for an analytic profile fit     for stars learned by a pixel grid fit.
+Set to `1e-6` by default
+- analyticFitStampSize
+  - The box size for the subset of your stamp (see stamp size) you wish to use for analytic profile fitting.
+Ensure to specify this to be smaller than the stamp size of the vignets themselves.
+Set to `64` by default, therefore fitting an analytic profile to the middle `64 x 64` pixels of the stamp.

+dataProcessing
+- SnRPercentile
+  - Supply a float that represents the percentile below which stars will be filtered by on the basis of signal to noise ratio.
+Set to `0.33` by default
- 26     - parametersHistogram.png: true
+- sUpperBound
+  - Stars fit with an analytic profile are filtered out if their `s` exceeds this upper bound.
+Set to `1` by default
- 27     - parametersScatterplot.png: true
+- sLowerBound
- 28 polynomialDegree: 3
- 29 stampSize: 131
- 30 AcceptImagesWithNaNs: true
- 31
- 32
- 33 training_ratio: 0.8
- 34
+  - Stars fit with an analytic profile are filtered out if their `s` falls beneath this lower bound.
+Set to `0.075` by default

+plots
+- Set true to plot and save a given figure, false otherwise

+polynomialDegree
+- The degree of the polynomial used to interpolate each pixel in the stamp across the field of view.
+Set to `3` by default

+stampSize
+- The subset of the vignet for which use wish to fit.
+Be sure to make this number be less than the size of the input vignets.
+Set to `131` by default to fit and interpolate the middle `131 x 131` pixels

+training_ratio
+- Before doing a polynomial interpolation, the remaining stars will be divided into training and validation stars based off of this float.
+Set to `0.8` by default, indicating 80% training stars 20% validation stars

+CommentsOnRun
- 35 CommentsOnRun: "\n ** This is Where You Can Leave Comments or Notes To Se    lf on the Run! ** \n"
+- This is Where You Can Leave Comments or Notes To Self on the Run!
+Could be very useful if you save the yaml file with each run

 ## Known Issues
 + kolmogorov radial profile not yet functional